markfinger/python-webpack/README.md

 ### Installation and configuration

-The following configuration should be placed in to your settings files to enable webpack to function seamlessly in a Django project.
+The following configuration should be placed in your settings files to enable webpack to function with Django.

 Add `'webpack'` to your `INSTALLED_APPS`